Signature of a Cosmic String Wake at $z=3$: Analysis

 \subsection{A curvelet filtering of the two-dimensional projections}

 Here we describe the pipeline for the statistics that we use for wake detection.
 All computations were performed using Matlab, together with the curvelet package CURVELAB \cite{dcurvelet}.
-We will also use ridgelet transformation \cite{radon}, which detects straight lines (ridges) which cross an entire image.
-Similarly, the curvelet base functions are line segments, which can be seen as a local version of the ridges.
+We will also use ridgelet transformation \cite{radon}, which detects straight lines (ridges) that cross an entire image.
+Similarly, the curvelet base functions have line segments domains, which can be seen as a local version of the ridges.

-The first of the filtering procedure step is, for each cubic simulation box, to slice it into 32 different tiles (where the slice is perpendicular to the $x$ direction, while the wake is parallel) and to obtain a two-dimensional map of it by projecting the associated slice onto the $y-z$ plane.
+The first of the filtering procedure step is, for each cubic simulation box, to slice it into 32 different tiles \footnote{In the optimal case the slice is perpendicular to the $X$ direction, while the wake is parallel to it} and to obtain a two-dimensional map of it by projecting the associated slice onto the $Y-Z$ plane, forming 32 images of $512 \times 512$ pixels.

 For each two-dimensional dark matter map particle number (which is proportional to the dark matter mass) $pn$ (viewed as a two-dimensional array with the projected number of particles as each one of its elements) we perform the following steps: